 Non-NHS work pre-paid fees Policy

 Please click on the link for information on our non-NHS work pre-paid fees policy.
-This will be implemented from 1 May 2018.
-Non-NHS work pre-paid fees policy
+You can find out more information in the Clinics and Services Section of the website.
+Non-NHS work: Pre-paid fees policy for patients

 Policy for Late Attendance at GP or Nursing appointment